-New officers will attend a local police academy, if unlicensed by the State of Texas.
+New officers will attend a local police academy, if unlicensed.
 The academy is followed by an intense and demanding field training program, which is completed by all officers.
 Officers will receive additional training throughout their career.
-This training will include state required training, department mandated training, as well as specialized training for individual officers or units.
+This will include state required training, department mandated training, as well as specialized training for individual officers or units.

-Police department employees work in one of three divisions; operations, investigations, or administration.
+Police department employees work in one of three units; Field Services, Investigative Services, or Support Services.

-Officers begin their career in the operations division working on a patrol shift.
-The majority of officers in the department serve in the patrol division, making it the backbone of the department.
+Officers begin their career in Field Services working on a patrol shift.
 Officers work on one of four shifts which are 12 hours in length and provides 24 hour coverage (2 day shifts and 2 night shifts).
 This schedule affords patrol officers with every other weekend off (Friday, Saturday and Sunday).
 The shifts rotate between days and nights about every four months.

 Patrol officers provide law enforcement services to the main campus and surrounding area, UNT Discovery Park, remote university offices, and UNT property throughout the Denton area.
-These services include, but are not limited to, responding to calls for service, apprehending criminal suspects, writing reports, conducting traffic enforcement, completing preliminary investigations, as well as other pro-active law enforcement services.
-Officers patrol in marked and unmarked vehicles, on foot, bicycle, and ATV.
+These services include, but are not limited to, responding to calls for service, apprehending criminal suspects, writing reports, conducting traffic enforcement, completing preliminary investigations, as well as other pro-active law enforcement and community engagement services.
+Officers patrol in marked vehicles, on foot, and bicycle.

-An important part of the patrol division are the field training officers (FTOs).
+An important part of Field Services is the field training officers (FTOs).
 Made up of seasoned officers, our FTOs play a vital role in developing new officers by training these officers in the field.

-The operations division is also responsible for coordinating and scheduling officers for special events, and provides a representative for the university event safety committee.
+Field Services is also responsible for coordinating and scheduling officers for special events, and provides a representative for the university event safety committee.
 Officers can sign up to work these events for overtime compensation.
 Special events include athletic events, university graduations, high school graduations, campus sponsored events, and private parties held on campus.
-Last year, officers worked over 400 special events held on campus.

-The administration division is made up of officers and civilians who work in law enforcement accreditation, training, community relations and police communications.
+Support Services is made up of officers and civilians who work in law enforcement accreditation, training, community relations and police dispatch.
 A civilian accreditation manager overseas department policy and makes sure the agency complies with standards set forth by the Commission of Accreditation for Law Enforcement Agencies, Inc. (CALEA) and the International Association of Campus Law Enforcement Administrators, Inc. (IACLEA).

 The training unit overseas all department training and maintains each officers’ training file.
 The training unit works with outside agency instructors, as well as department members who are law enforcement instructors.
 Experienced officers may choose to become a law enforcement instructor and teach law enforcement classes for the department and outside agencies.
 Continuous training throughout an officer’s career can include classroom instruction, firearms training as well as scenario based training.

-The police department houses a fully functional communications center with state-of-the-art radio and computer equipment.
-Communications Officers receive emergency and non-emergency phone calls, dispatch officers via radio and monitor their activity, and monitors the fire and burglar alarm systems for the entire campus.
-The communications center is operational 24 hours a day, 7 days a week.
-The communications unit is staffed by a supervisor and eight communications officers.
+The police department houses a fully functional dispatch center with state-of-the-art radio and computer equipment.
+Dispatchers receive emergency and non-emergency phone calls, dispatch officers via radio and monitor their activity, and monitors the fire and burglar alarm systems for the entire campus.
+The dispatch center is operational 24 hours a day, 7 days a week.
+The dispatch unit is staffed by a supervisor and eight dispatchers.